carbon-design-system/ibm-security/.github/ISSUE_TEMPLATE/BUG.md

 ---
 name: Bug report
 about: Something isn't working as expected?
 Here is the right place to report
-labels: 'status: triage', 'type: bug'
+labels: 'status: triage, type: bug'
 ---

 ## Bug - <!-- Short description -->